yegor256/qbash/README.md

 The command may be provided as an array, which automatically will be converted to a string by joining all items with spaces between them.

+It is very much recommended to escape all command-line values with the help of [Shellwords.escape][shellwords].

 ## How to contribute

 Read